1800s Fashion timeline

 Briefly about men’s fashion of the 19th century as a timeline.

-Coiffure à la Titus (or Cheveux à la Titus; de.
-Tituskopf; Hairstyle a la Titus) or Coiffure à la victime (“Victim’s Hairstyle”) is a short haircut for men and women, fashionable in the 1790s –
+Coiffure à la Titus (also Cheveux à la Titus; German: Tituskopf; Hairstyle à la Titus) or Coiffure à la victime (“Victim’s hairstyle”) is a short haircut for men and women that was fashionable from the 1790s to the 1810s.

 Voilette is an accessory, headpiece or part of a headdress made of tulle, lace or fine mesh.
 Voilette is a reduced variation of the veil, it does not serve any function, only decorative.